Psychology (PSYU)

 PSYU 512 Family Therapy Theories and Techniques: A Modern Emphasis

 This advanced graduate marriage and family therapy course is designed to study the major systemic theoretical approaches linked to marriage and family therapy.
-A major focus on cybernetics family systems theory and therapy will be emphasized.
-In addition, students will study therapy from Structural, Strategic, and Experiential approaches, with a focus toward integration of these approaches in the conduct of therapy as a marriage and family therapist.
+Cybernetics family systems theory and therapy is emphasized.
+In addition, students will study several clinical models including Structural, Strategic, and Experiential Family Therapy and focus toward integration of these approaches in the conduct of therapy as a marriage and family therapist.
 3 credits.

 PSYU 514 Couples Therapy

 Students in this course will explore the constitution of marriage and the family.
-They will examine clinical theories of marital or couples therapy along with the therapeutic process and specific theoretical interventions.
-Students will evaluate important contemporary issues such as marital patterns, marital strife, divorce, and domestic violence.
+They will examine clinical models of marital or couples therapy along with the therapeutic process and specific theoretical interventions.
+Students will evaluate important contemporary issues such as relational interaction patterns, conflict, rupture of the relationship and domestic violence.
 They will develop an understanding of how societal factors influence the establishment of marriage and family.
 In addition, students will analyze and critique theories used in clinical settings to work with couples and families.
 3 credits.

 PSYU 516 Assessment and Treatment of Substance Abuse